homotopic/shakebook/README.md

-# Shakebook - Static Site & Technical Documentation Generator
+# Shakebook - Static Site & Technical Documentation Prelude

-Shakebook is a collection of data handlers, shake rules and useful conventions for generating technical documentation and blogs.
-This is the API library.
+Shakebook is a replacement prelude specifically for static site and technical documentation generation.

 To get started you can use the template repository at http://gitlab.com/shakebook-template/shakebook-template